SaulFadal/Graduation-Prroject-Managment-System/README.md

 # Graduation-Prroject-Managment-System

-This project addresses graduation project Procedures and its related processes in FCIS (Faculty of Computer Science and Information System), making it electronically instead of the current process which mainly depends on setting up meetings with students and requires
+This project addresses graduation project procedures and its related processes in FCIS (Faculty of Computer Science and Information System), making it electronically instead of the current process which mainly depends on setting up meetings with students and requires